segmentrouting/srv6-labs/sonic-vs/README.md

 Last login: Sat Apr  8 02:33:24 UTC 2023 from 192.168.122.1 on pts/0
 ```
-#### the xml files create a mgt port attached to linux bridge virbr0, which should allocate a DHCP address for the mgt port IP.
+#### the xml files create a management port attached to linux bridge virbr0. virbr0 should allocate a DHCP address for the management port IP.
 Example:

 2. sonic cli: show ip interfaces
 ```